Sage222/SageDefenderRecover/README.md

 Run "Cmd" as Admin
 Laucnh the python script.
 Launches a nice GUI.
 Choose the files from Quarantine that which you recover.
-They will be placed in a "Recovered Folder" on your Desktop.
+They will be placed in a "Recovered" folder on your Desktop and adds an exclusion automatically to prevent it from being detected again.

 PreReqs:
 tkinter